 #7: Paper towels

 Remember your really roughing it.
 That means nothing but your clothes to wipe your hands on or blow your nose into.
-Grabbing some extra napkins is always a good idea.
+Grabbing some extra paper towels is always a good idea.
+Amazon offers you the ability to buy in bulk.
+Our favorite brand is Bounty Paper Towels.

 #8: Camp stove